-To view observational data as an overlay on a tile plot, select Add Overlay>Observations from the tile plot's Plot pull-down menu.
-An Observation dialog box will appear containing the variables that are available in the observational dataset.
-Select the observational variable that you would like to overlay on the tile plot from the Observation Details list.
-You then have the option to control the appearance of the filled-in circles that represent the observational data.
-The stroke size controls the thickness of the line used to draw the circles, while the shape size controls their diameter.
-After you select the variable, and optionally set the stroke size and shape size, select OK to overlay the observational data on the tile plot (Figure 11-16).
-At this time, VERDI does not have an option to remove or to reset the size of the symbols on an observational data overlay on a tile plot.
-If the user wishes to resize or change the symbol of the observational data overlay, they will need to draw a new tile plot and re-add the observational data overlay using the new stroke size or shape size.
+To view observational data as an overlay on a fast tile plot, select Add Overlay>Observations from the tile plot's Plot pull-down menu (Figure 11-14).
+An Observation dialog box (Figure 11-18) will appear containing the variables that are available in the observational dataset.
+Select the observational variable or variables that you would like to overlay on the tile plot from the Observation Details list.
+Select the stroke size, shape size, and symbol and then click OK.
+Once the observational data is overlaid on the tile plot, the user is not able to remove or resize an overlay.
+The center of the observational data point is positioned on the center of the grid for which the observational data point was located, rather than at the lat/lon location.
+This is different than the Fast Tile Plot.

-Figure 11-16 Tile Plot with Observational Data Overlay
+Figure 11-18.
+Tile Plot Observation Dialog

-11.4.4 Vector overlays
+11.4.3.2 Vector Overlays